dotnet/spark/docs/getting-started/getting-started-ubuntu-spark-net.md

 Navigate to the following [link](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and download `jdk-8u211-linux-x64.tar.gz`.

-Then, extract the contents of the `tar.gz` folder:
+Then, extract the contents of the `tar.gz` folder with the following command:

 ```bash
 tar -xvzf jdk-8u211-linux-x64.tar.gz